attilasomogyi/long-term-relationship-agreement/README.rst

 We will be open to seeking relationship counseling if needed to help resolve any issues that may arise in our relationship.

+This means that all parties in the relationship are open to seeking relationship counseling if needed to help resolve any issues that may arise in the relationship.
+This can include seeking professional help from a therapist, counselor, or coach to address any problems or conflicts that may arise.
+This can be a valuable tool for resolving conflicts and improving communication, as well as for addressing deeper underlying issues that may be affecting the relationship.
+Seeking relationship counseling can also help to provide a neutral and safe space for both parties to express themselves, and can provide guidance and support for addressing any challenges that may arise.
+It can also help to build a stronger and more resilient relationship over time.
+By being open to seeking relationship counseling, it can help to ensure that both parties are committed to maintaining a healthy and fulfilling relationship.

 Relationship Boundaries
 -----------------------